varlardohaeris/emacs-archives/emacswiki/modeline-posn-readme.txt

  format string that you use: one for each `%' construct.

  Choice (d) is provided so that you can choose alternative formatting styles.
-For example, instead of ` 256 ch, 13 l', you could show ` (256 chars, 13 lines)'.
-But (d) can really show information at all.
+For example, instead of `256 ch, 13 l', you could show `(256 chars, 13 lines)'.
+But (d) can really show any information at all.
 It need not have anything to do with the region, but it is nevertheless shown when the region is active.